ptarmiganlabs/butler-docs/content/en/docs/about/butler.md

 There is also a clear goal that Butler should be very configurable.
 In practice this means that individual features can be turned on/off as needed, improving security and lowering memory usage.

 Butler is written in [Node.js](https://nodejs.org/en/) and runs on most modern operating systems.
-As of version 7.2 Butler offers pre-built binaries for Windows and macOS, meaning that Node.js no longer has to be separately installed to use Butler.
+As of version 7.2 Butler offers pre-built binaries for Windows, macOS and Linux§, meaning that Node.js no longer has to be separately installed to use Butler.
 This simplifies things - just download, configure and run.

 You can run Butler on the same server as Qlik Sense, in a Docker container on a Linux server, in Kubernetes, on Mac OS, on Raspberry Pi (not a good idea.. but possible and proven to work).